taskless/taskless/docs/packages/client.md

 }
 ```

 Taskless Queues are stateless classes that only need to persist for the lifecycle of their request.
-Values set in the constructor are used during `receive` in order to handle an incoming request, or used by the core methods (enqueue, update, delete, get).
+Values set in the constructor are used during `receive` in order to handle an incoming request, or used by the core methods (enqueue & remove).
 The ultimate goal of the client is to translate developer friendly JavaScript APIs into GraphQL calls to the Taskless.io API in production and emulated RPC calls to the [Taskless Dev Server](./dev.md) in development.

 ## Constructing a Queue